MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Logging.md

 this information.

 > [!NOTE]
-> It's recommended to enable Protected Event Logging, as described below, when
+> To ensure that sensitive data is protected, enable Protected Event Logging
-> using Script Block Logging for anything other than diagnostics purposes.
+> when using Script Block Logging for anything other than diagnostics purposes.

 Script Block Logging can be enabled via Group Policy or a registry setting.